Stanislovas Rapolionis: Studies in Wittenberg

-Rapolionis received financial support from Duke Albert of Prussia and enrolled into the University of Wittenberg on March 22, 1542.
+Rapolionis received financial support from Duke Albert of Prussia and enrolled into the University of Wittenberg on 22 March 1542.
 A surviving advertisement from that time shows that Rapolionis offered private lessons in the Hebrew language.
-He received doctorate in theology after publicly defending his 28 theses on May 23, 1544.
+He received a doctorate in theology after publicly defending his 28 theses on 23 May 1544.
 The defense was chaired by Martin Luther (only 13 defenses were chaired by Luther himself during the last decade of his life) and likely Philip Melanchthon acted as a doctoral advisor.
 Rapolionis thesis Die poenitentia (On Repentance) about good deeds and their impact on the judgement was inspired by the Diet of Regensburg (1541).
 The defense protocol was written by Johann Stoltz and spread in Lutheran centers (a copy is preserved by the Academic Library of the University of Latvia).
-On May 29, Rapolionis was awarded insignia of a doctor of theology (cap, ring, and Bible) and Caspar Creuziger delivered a speech De dono interpretationis in ecclesia which emphasized the importance of correctly explaining the word of God to lay people.
+On 29 May Rapolionis was awarded insignia of a doctor of theology (cap, ring, and Bible) and Caspar Creuziger delivered a speech De dono interpretationis in ecclesia which emphasized the importance of correctly explaining the word of God to lay people.
 The ceremony was concluded with a public procession through the city and a large feast.